-How to Protect Your Plants from Frost Using Low Tunnel Hoops
+How to Protect Your Garden Plants from Frost Using Low Tunnel Hoops

-Row covers solve a multitude of gardening problems.
+DIY row covers solve a multitude of gardening problems and will extend the growing season.
 Made of lightweight fabric, they allow sunlight, air, and water to pass through to your plants.
 Well known as "season extenders" to keep plants warm, these tools can also protect plants from insects, and even from too-strong sun in the summertime.
+These structures can be used over open spaces or raised beds.

 Check Your Frost Dates and Choose Product Based on Your Plants' Needs

-For a cold snap Gardeners often think of rthese ow covers and blankets when the weather report requires frost protection for plants.
+For a cold snap, gardeners often think of these row covers and blankets when the weather report requires frost protection for leafy greens.
 That's the time to use our heavy covers.
 Agribon AG-50 covers and AG-50 frost blankets (1.5 oz. per square yard) let in 50% of the light and give from 6-8°F of frost protection (down to 24° F).
-The Agribon AG-70 is the heaviest row cover, providing 8+°F of frost protection.
-Keeping you safe at 26 degrees If the cold won't drop below 26° F, take advantage of AG-30 row covers.

 Using Row Covers for Insect Control

-Did you ever think of row covers as insect control?
-They work!
+Row covers are traditionally used for insect control in addition to their temperature benefits.
 The fabric is a shield against flying insects like thrips, aphids, and beetles.
 Our most popular weight (.55 oz. per square yard) in row covers is the Agribon AG-19.
 It gives some frost protection (down to 28° F), transmits 85% of the sunlight, and functions as a pest barrier too.

-The University of California Integrated Pest Management program suggests placing row covers over seedlings so that insects cannot lay eggs on them.
-No frost trouble, but please bug off Frost not an issue for you?
+The University of California Integrated Pest Management program suggests placing row covers over seedlings to prevent insects from laying eggs.
+No frost trouble, but pests are an issue?
 If you want maximum light transmission (90%) and no added warmth, choose AG-15.
 Leave this lightweight (.45 oz per square yard) fabric on all growing season.

 Hoop It Up